 HIGH5 production sites follow good manufacturing practices to minimise the risk of cross contamination of WADA banned substances.
 A variety of strong process controls are in place to ensure this is the case.
 These include goods in inspections, thorough cleaning regimes, house keeping and hygiene protocols, and excellent traceability systems.

-The main manufacturing site for HIGH5 products, where we make our gels and powders, has been Informed Sport Certified.
+The main manufacturing site for HIGH5 products, where we make our gels and powders, has been Informed Manufacturing Certified.
 This certification provides in-depth analysis into critical control processes.
-Through regular on-site inspections and manufacturing facility swabbing, Informed-Sport site registration helps HIGH5 identify and resolve areas of risk within the manufacturing process.
+Through regular on-site inspections and manufacturing facility swabbing, Informed Manufacturer site registration helps HIGH5 identify and resolve areas of risk within the manufacturing process.
 Some of our suppliers also have this accreditation.
-For any products made on our behalf and aren’t made on an Informed Sports accredited site, we have procedures in place to minimise the risk.
+For any products made on our behalf and aren’t made on an Informed Manufacturer accredited site, we have procedures in place to minimise the risk.
 This site registration is further complemented by specific batch testing of finished products.